 Today, we take holography for granted—some form of hologram appears on nearly every driver’s license or government-issued piece of identification.
 But when holograms appeared on Tonka’s Super Naturals, kids were fascinated.
 In place of a three-dimensional molded face and chest piece, each Super Naturals’ action figure mold was flattened, with a holographic sticker affixed onto the plastic of the toy.

-With a directive to “Release their hologram powers!” on the front of each toy package—where each character’s hologram “transformed” from one image to the next (on both the figure and the figure’s shield)—Super Naturals were only produced for a single series, yet there was a good deal of product manufactured.
+The tagline “Release their hologram powers!” was featured on the front of each toy package, and each character’s hologram “transformed” from one image to the next (on both the figure and the figure’s shield).
+Super Naturals were only produced for a single series, yet there was a good deal of product manufactured.
 The most popular of all the Super Naturals characters were the six large, standard-sized action figures.
 Each came with one holographic shield accessory, a unique glow-in-the-dark weapon, and a short mini-comic explaining the Super Naturals’ back story.
 Every large-scale Super Naturals figure possessed a removable chest piece that functioned to hide a good deal of the toy’s “hook”—its two-phase hologram sticker—which would essentially function to make the figure’s holographic innards a surprise feature.

 For consumers who wished to pick up a less expensive toy, Tonka created a series of smaller-scale figures.
 Packaged with removable cloaks, a single glow-in-the-dark sword, and a Super Naturals mini-comic, the eight Ghostlings were sold at a lower price point than the standard-sized figure.